Optimal Shrinkage of Singular Values: Introduction

-These nonlinearities are shown in Figure \ref{shrinkers:fig}.
-Note that the formulas above are calibrated for the natural noise level $\sigma=1/\sqrt{n}$; see Section \ref{noise:sec} below for usage in known noise level $\sigma$ or unknown noise level.
+where $x=x(y)$ is given in \eqref{x_of_y:eq}. \\~\\ Note that the formulas above are calibrated for the natural noise level $\sigma=1/\sqrt{n}$; see Section \ref{noise:sec} below for usage in known noise level $\sigma$ or unknown noise level.
+In the code supplement for this paper \cite{Gavish2015} we offer a Matlab implementation of each of these shrinkers in known or unknown noise.

+Figure \ref{shrinkers:fig} shows the three nonlinearities \eqref{opt_shrinker_fro:eq}, \eqref{opt_shrinker_op:eq} and \eqref{opt_shrinker_nuc:eq}.
+As we will see, these nonlinearities, and many others that are not calculated explicitly in this paper, flow from a single general method for calculating optimal nonlinearities, developed here.